RainerBlessing/vagrant-intershop7/README.md

 Install vagrant with
 * gem install vagrant
 * gem install vagrant-vbguest

-You also need Ruby for that.
+You also need Ruby and VirtualBox.

 ## Setup
 To create the vm run "vagrant up" inside the directory.
 Connect to the VM with "vagrant ssh".